Skip to Content

 software/

-└── username.seerr.conf# Default reverse proxy for Seerr
+└── username.seerr.conf# Optional path-based reverse proxy (exposes Seerr at /seerr)

 sites-enabled/